michal-harish/spark-on-hbase/README.md

 If you don't have your spark assembly jar ready on the driver or available in hdfs for executors, you'll first need to build it and put it on the driver and into hdfs.

-# quick start - 1 basic use case
+# example 1 basic use case

 Mapping an existing table to an instance of HBaseRdd[(Array[Byte], hbase.client.Result)]